 Best Reclining Camping Chairs with Footrest Reviews

 When it comes to a good camping chair with a footrest, few models can compare to the Timber Ridge XL.
-This specific camping chair boasts a truly wide seat, high weight capacity, super durable construction, and, most importantly, a very comfortable design.
+This zero gravity camping chair boasts a truly wide seat, high weight capacity, super durable construction, and, most importantly, a very comfortable design.

 Let’s start with the frame by saying that it’s made of powder-coated steel and can hold up to 350 pounds – one of the best options a larger camper.
 The seat is also an extra-wide 21 inches made from durable stretched polyester in this zero gravity recliner.

 In its reclined position, the Timber Ridge offers 72 inches of length to spread out on.
 For very taller camper, this might come up short, but for everyone else, it’s plenty of fabric to lounge in.

 The footrest comes up at a very ergonomic angle and is rated as one of the most comfortable camp chairs for people with back problems.
 The armrests are made from real wood and look fantastic; a plastic cup holder hangs from the frame, which is much sturdier than the fabric or mesh ones that are usually attached to the armrests.

 The only real downside to this well-built and feature-laden zero gravity reclining camp chair is that it’s not very portable.
 It weighs 25 pounds and measures 30 by 37 inches when folded; that’s not ideal for packing in smaller cars or even hauling around the campsite.